Rebbie Jackson: Reaction and R U Tuff Enuff

-Reaction served as the follow-up album to Centipede, and was released in October 1986.
-It was recorded at Tito's Ponderosa Studios in Los Angeles, California.
+Reaction was the follow-up album to Centipede and was released in October 1986.
+It was recorded at Tito's Ponderosa Studios in Los Angeles.
 Tito produced Reaction along with David Conley and David Townsend of the R&B group Surface.
-Duets were featured on the album, including one with Cheap Trick lead singer Robin Zander, and another with Isaac Hayes.
-The Zander-Jackson collaboration ("You Send the Rain Away") was released as a single, and peaked at number 50 on the R&B singles chart.
-Jackson's duet with Hayes, the ballad "Tonight I'm Yours," was not released as a single, though received substantial airplay.
-Reactions title track ("Reaction") was the most popular hit from the album, reaching number 16 on the R&B singles chart.
+Duets were featured on the album, including one with Cheap Trick lead singer Robin Zander and another with Isaac Hayes.
+The Zander-Jackson collaboration ("You Send the Rain Away") was released as a single and reached No. 50 on the R&B singles chart.
+Jackson's duet with Hayes, the ballad "Tonight I'm Yours," was not released as a single, although it received substantial airplay.
+Reactions title track ("Reaction") was the most popular hit from the album, going to No. 16 on the R&B singles chart.

-The album R U Tuff Enuff succeeded Reaction upon its release in July 1988.
-Jackson was more involved with the production of this album than she had been on her previous releases.
-She stated at the time of R U Tuff Enuffs distribution that the sound on the album differed from anything she had done previously.
-Jackson commented that the album was "more versatile," while noting that it resembled other albums because it contained a lot of dance music.
-Two singles were released from the album and charted on the R&B singles chart: "Plaything," which made it into the top 10, and the title track "R U Tuff Enuff," which peaked at number 78.
+The album R U Tuff Enuff was released in July 1988, after Reaction.
+Jackson was more involved with the production of the album than she had been on her previous releases.
+She said at the time of R U Tuff Enuffs distribution that the sound on the album differed from anything she had done previously.
+Jackson commented that the album was "more versatile" and noted that it resembled other albums because it contained a lot of dance music.
+Two singles were released from the album and charted on the R&B singles chart: "Plaything," which made it into the top 10, and the title track "R U Tuff Enuff," which peaked at No. 78.
 By mid-June 1988, R U Tuff Enuff had reportedly sold 300,000 copies.
 MTV later concluded that the album "struggled".
-Jackson lent her vocals to "2300 Jackson Street" (the title track of her brothers' 2300 Jackson Street album), before taking a hiatus from releasing music.
-Jackson later stated that she performed around the world during this break.
+Jackson lent her vocals to "2300 Jackson Street" (the title track of her brothers' 2300 Jackson Street album), before going on a hiatus from releasing music.
+Jackson later stated that she performed around the world during the break.

-Return to Music and Yours Faithfully
+Return to music and Yours Faithfully

 When fans find out there's another Jackson coming out, they want to hear what the person is about.
 That can be a double-edged sword.